Skip to content

 large HTTP request rejected Server payload or batch limit was exceeded.
 Lower batch_size or increase server limits.

-Ingestion recipe for production
+Ingestion Recipe for Production

 1. Generate embeddings in float32, or choose dtypes="float16" when storage footprint matters more than full precision.

-4. Insert in batches with insert_session() and bulk_add_items().
+4. Insert in batches with add() or insert_session().add().

 5. Call build_index() or rebuild the index after a large load.